Aishwaryam052/LGMVIP-DataScience/README.md

 # LGMVIP-DataScience
 Iris Flower Classification is the "Hello World" of Machine Learning.

-This project requires Python 2.7 and the following Python libraries installed:
+This project requires Python 3 and the following Python libraries installed:

 NumPy

 Pandas

-matplotlib

 scikit-learn